londoed/Kortex/README.md

 ## Installation

-When completed, will be downloadable through Mason.
+When completed, Gorila will be available through the Mason package manager.

 ## Usage